Chipdelmal/SoNA3BS/pages/mydoc/docBreedingZones.md

 ---

 ## General Behaviour
 These objects are static for now.
-Possible extensions include: independent carrying capacity, water level, surface area, depth, etcetera.
+The carrying capacity is calculated as a whole counting all the breeding sites in the environment for now (see <a href="http://chipdelmal.github.io/SoNA3BS/licPublications.html">thesis document</a> for more details).
+This was mainly for computational cost reasons but could be extended in the future (possible extensions include: independent carrying capacity, water level, surface area, depth, etcetera).

 ## Variables
 NA